davidballester/a-dirty-trail-webapp/public/narrations/the_stagecoach/theChambers/alone.md

 The room was almost empty.
-There was the bed and a candle blowing in front of something that looked like a shut window.
+There were the bed and a candle lit in front of something that looked like a shut window.
 The wind entered through the cracks in the wood and it was freezing.

 {{playerName}} could also see a trunk and a pile of dry grass.